Homeowners

 Risks of not getting a CHEERS Project Status Report

-A CHEERS Project Status Report is available only after a project has passed verification and testing by an independent HERS Rater.
-If you are working with a contractor who does not pull a permit or use a HERS Rater for final testing, your contractor is breaking the law.
+A CHEERS Project Status Report is available only after a project has passed verification and testing by an independent ECC Rater.
+If you are working with a contractor who does not pull a permit or use an ECC Rater for final testing, your contractor is breaking the law.
 Unpermitted and untested HVAC projects:

 • Do not comply with local and state building codes